VanTruongNg/VanTruongNg/README.md

 # 💻 Tech Stack

-> “Tools and technologies I use (or occasionally break) to build stuff that scales.” ⚙️
+> “Tools and technologies I use to build stuff that scales.” ⚙️

 ---